Wie is de Mol? 25th Anniversary season: Episode 2

 The group select four candidates to undergo a school test.
-They are taken to a classroom to undergo a five-question chemistry test alongside other "students", in a scene which repeats each time the school bell rings.
+They are taken to a classroom to undergo a five-question chemistry test alongside other "students", in an "exam" which repeats each time the school bell rings.
 For each question answered correctly by the end, €500 is added to the pot.
-Meanwhile, the five candidates at the chemistry lab undergo science experiments to obtain the answers for the questions.
-However, some of the items they need to complete the experiment are located in the classroom.
+Meanwhile, the remaining five candidates undergo science experiments in a chemistry lab to obtain the answers for the questions.
+However, some of the items they need to complete the experiment are located in the classroom, or in possession of the "students".

-Each time the bell rings, one candidate from each group can meet at the hallway for one minute to exchange information or items.
+Each time the bell rings, one candidate from each group can meet in the hallway for one minute to exchange information or items.
 If candidates fail to return to their respective room in time, they are excluded from the assignment and can no longer help.